Get Started

 9 min read

-First and foremost, you’re the designer in charge.
-You want your work to come out as you envisioned it, and don’t want to risk the printing software misrepresenting the colors you chose.
+First and foremost, you’re here because you’re the designer in charge.
+You want your work to come out as you envisioned it and don’t want to risk the printing software misrepresenting the colors you chose.

-And third, beautifully cohesive colors just look better and that’s another point why you should focus on color matching from design files to prints.
+And third, beautifully cohesive colors just look better.
+That’s another reason to focus on color matching from design files to prints.

 Here’s what we’ll go through to master the art of color matching: